Model Comparison

 Intelligence vs Price

-Gemini 2.5 Pro Gemini 2.5 Flash (Non-reasoning) Other models
+Google: Gemini 2.5 Pro Google: Gemini 2.5 Flash Other models

 Same Vendor, Different Tiers

 Google's tiering strategy within the Gemini 2.5 family reflects a clear design philosophy: Pro is optimized for maximum reasoning capability per request, while Flash is optimized for maximum throughput per dollar.
+Both models have built-in thinking capabilities — Gemini 2.5 Flash is the first Flash-tier model to support reasoning — but Flash operates with a smaller default thinking budget.
 The engineering tradeoffs between these objectives are fundamental — deeper reasoning requires more compute per token, which increases both cost and latency.
-Flash achieves its speed and price advantage by constraining the reasoning depth, which means simpler internal processing for each request.
+Flash achieves its speed and price advantage by constraining the reasoning depth, allocating fewer thinking tokens per request.

 The benchmark data reveals where Google drew the line.
 MMLU-Pro scores, which measure broad knowledge and basic reasoning, show a relatively modest gap between Pro and Flash — the knowledge is preserved, it's the depth of reasoning over that knowledge that differs.
 AIME scores, testing sustained mathematical problem-solving, show a wider gap because these tasks depend on exactly the kind of extended reasoning chains that Flash optimizes away.
 GPQA, requiring graduate-level scientific reasoning, falls in between.